Kayli/logspub/dev-python.md

   > mytup = (1,2,3,4,5)

 - dict: key/value pairs
+  - aka hashmap in java, locates elements by a hash function, needs to be rehashed as it grows
   - defaultdict wont raise keyvalueerror when accessing non-existing key
     - but you will need to specify the type upon instantiation
   - ChainMap creates a signle view of multiple dictionaries